 Make sure to bring along some disposable cleaning wipes and paper towels for messy clean ups.
 Some families will first line their potties with a plastic grocery bag.
 We don’t.
 If the idea of cleaning the potty isn’t your thing, you might be interested in this type of portable potty.

-Super mom tip: Bring a small step stool (like this one that folds).
-If your littles will be using a public bathroom, having a stool for them to stand on will save you from holding them up at the sink while they wash and brush (and at the toilet too).
+Super mom tip: If your littles will be using a public bathroom, bring a small step stool (like this one that folds).
+Having a stool for them to stand on will save you from holding them up at the sink while they wash and brush (and getting onto and off the toilet too).
 Instead, you’ll be very grateful you carried the stool to the bathroom and saved your arms, back, and patience;)